 A World-Class University Experience

-- At New Student Orientation, incoming students and their family members are introduced to the university while learning about what it means to be a member of the TCU community of scholars.
+- At Academic Orientation, incoming students and their family members are introduced to the university while learning what it means to be a member of the TCU community of scholars.

-- New students have the opportunity to experience Frog Camp in Texas, Colorado, D.C., and abroad.
-About 70 percent of the incoming first-year class participates in this summer program designed to introduce students to the mission, values, and culture of the TCU community.
+• Frog Camps that stretch from Texas to Colorado to Costa Rica — and even a mystery destination —introduce incoming students to the mission, values and culture of the TCU community.
+About 75 percent of the incoming first-year class participates in this summer program designed to introduce students to the mission, values, and culture of the TCU community.

-- At the Chancellor’s Assembly, a celebration of TCU’s academic life, incoming students march into Daniel-Meyer Coliseum to the applause of faculty and staff members clad in academic regalia.
-The event concludes with the candlelight passing of the Torch of Knowledge.
+- At the Chancellor’s Assembly, a celebration of TCU’s academic life, new Horned Frogs march into Amon G. Carter Stadium to the applause of faculty and staff members clad in academic regalia.
+The event concludes with the passing of the Torch of Knowledge and fireworks.

 - TCU students have the opportunity to participate in programs designed to develop a sense of belonging and the skills and self-confidence needed for academic and personal success.
 Through transitional programs, they are provided with opportunities to grow and learn at all levels of development.

-- The 2nd-Year Pinning ceremony is a celebration for sophomore students designed to foster a stronger connection and deeper affinity to their class and to TCU while recognizing their role as rising campus student leaders.
+- The Second-Year Pinning ceremony, the culmination of Sophomore Week events, is a celebration for sophomore students designed to foster a stronger connection and deeper affinity to their class and to TCU, while recognizing their role as rising campus student leaders.

 - The TCU Leadership Center offers a wide variety of co-curricular experiences that allow students to explore contemporary leadership topics while becoming ethical and responsible citizens in the global community.

-- TCU’s signet ring, which displays the University’s seal, is presented to Horned Frogs in a special ceremony at the beginning of their senior year.
+- At the Senior Ring Ceremony, TCU’s signet ring, which displays the university’s seal, is presented to Horned Frogs at the conclusion of Family Weekend in the beginning of their senior year.

 - Each year, the 50th reunion class hosts a weekend of events, including marching in the May Commencement processional, symbolizing the lifelong ties that Horned Frogs forge with their alma mater.